 Where to Stay in Kuala Lumpur

 We stayed on the outskirts of Kuala Lumpur, closer towards the Batu Caves.
 However, if you only have two days here you will be much better off staying in the city center.
 There are plenty of hotels in this area or Airbnb options.
+But be sure to check out some tips for staying in Kuala Lumpur.

 Most of the time we book our accommodation through Airbnb.
 If you haven’t yet signed up on Airbnb you can follow my link here and get £33 off your first home booking, and £12 to use towards an experience worth £40 or more.